Renters' Review - Secret Shoppers Strike Again

 By Jenny Lescohier, editor

-his spring I wanted to tackle the job of power washing the vinyl siding on my house.
-I planned to rent a pressure washer and had picked a general rental business I’d seen on the side of the road in my area.
+This spring I wanted to tackle the job of power washing the vinyl siding on my house.
+I planned to rent a pressure washer and had picked a general rental business I'd seen on the side of the road in my area.
 I called the night before I planned to start the project and talked with a very soft-spoken employee who did nothing to engage me.
 I told him what I wanted to do and asked what types of pressure washers they had.
 He said they offered both hot-water and cold-water models.
 I asked which would be best for cleaning siding and he was noncommittal in his answer.
 I asked about the cost and size of the machines and based on his answers, I decided to go with the cold-water model.
 I let him know I drive a station wagon and would be working alone and was told I should be able to get the machine in the back of my car, but that I might need someone to help me get it in and out.

-I got to the rental business, which, by the way, was very nicely appointed both inside and out.
-The signage was clear and inviting and the rental yard is well maintained.
+I got to the rental business, which, by the way, is very nicely appointed both inside and out.
+The signage is very clear and inviting and the rental yard is well maintained.
 When I entered, however, I was not greeted by anyone, even though there was an employee at the front desk.
 I said hello and that I had reserved a cold-water pressure washer.
 He looked up my reservation and he and another employee wheeled out the pressure washer.
 The thing was huge.
 I knew right away it would not fit in my station wagon.
-What’s more, I was positive it would take more than my female neighbor and me to move it.
+What's more, I was positive it would take more than my female neighbor and me to move it.
 I wound up leaving without renting anything.

 It’s very important for rental companies to qualify their first-time customers.
 If a prospective renter expresses concern about whether a machine could fit in their car or whether they could move the equipment by themselves, it’s vital to be very specific about the size, weight and power of the machine being rented.